-We would also request that the approval would exempt the condominium from Draft Plan Approval process as Part II Section 9(3) of the Condominium Act allows the approval authority to exempt the registration from the process of Section 51 and 51.1 of the Planning Act.
-This would allow the registration of the condominium as outlined in the attached application.
+We had originally requested that the approval would exempt the condominium from Draft Plan Approval process as Part II Section 9(3) of the Condominium Act allows the approval authority to exempt the registration from the process of Section 51 and 51.1 of the Planning Act.
+This request is no longer valid as the applicant has not yet completed the process of obtaining ownership of that portion of the road allowance required to complete the Condominium registration.
+A set of conditions has been provided to assist in the draft approval of the condominium.